One of the biggest questions we get asked is why doesn’t my business profit equal what's in my bank account?

 $120,000 Bank Balance

 Again it's likely easy to see when you are dealing with big numbers.
-Other debt payments also count like credit card payments.
+Other debt payments also count like when you pay for credit cards that carry a balance.

 Using a credit card for your business purchases has it’s advantages.
 You get credit card points, you don’t necessarily have to worry about whether you have the cash / overdraft issues and it feels easier to track in one account.

-The problem is many people don’t pay off their credit card balances every month.
+The problem is many times business owners don’t pay off their credit card balances every month.
 When you swipe the credit card to make a purchase, the expense of that items likely ends up on your profit and loss statement as an expense.
 It increases your business expenses and decreases your profit, which ultimately lowers your profits.

 When you don’t pay it off each month though you have to use future profits to pay down that debt.
 Again this starts out as a small number, but overtime it creeps up and up until you are using a large amount of your profits.